robert-krivelis/robert-krivelis/README.md

 - Basketball (I do even hoop, bro)
 - Yoga (more fun than you'd think!)
 - Starcraft 2 (Masters Zerg main 💪)
-- Factorio (Elon, I'll show you a Gigafactory really looks like)
+- Factorio (Elon, I'll show you a Gigafactory looks like 😤)
 - League of Legends (I play yasuo... sorry)